scikit-hep/scikit-hep.github.io/pages/developers/style.md

 make the same change, they get the same formatting, and merge requests are easier.
 The style choices in Black were explicitly made to optimize git diffs!

-There are a *few* options, mostly to enable/disable certain files and to change the line length, and those go in your `pyproject.toml` file.
+There are a *few* options, mostly to enable/disable certain files, remove string normalization, and to change the line length, and those go in your `pyproject.toml` file.

 Here is the snippet to add Black to your `.pre-commit-config.yml`: